krojzl/sap-hana/export/export.md

 Data management of hot data is well described in [Administration Guide: Memory Management in the Column Store](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.04/en-US/bd6e6be8bb5710149e34e14608e07b76.html).

 Hot data is normally stored in "In-Memory Column Store".
 SAP HANA is automatically loading complete data structures (Table Columns or Table Column Partitions) into the memory based on first usage and will keep all data in memory as long as possible.
-These data structures are unloaded from memory only in case that allocated memory has reached the maximum limit and memory is required for processing other workload.
+These data structures are unloaded from memory only in case that allocated memory has reached the maximum limit and memory is required for processing another workload.
 In such case least recently used data structures are unloaded first.

 SAP HANA Native Storage Extensions functionality is offering different approach based on "Disk Based Column Store".
 It can be activated for selected database objects (tables, partitions or columns).
 The data structures (Table Columns or Table Column Partitions) are kept on disk and only selected data pages are loaded into memory into "Buffer Cache".
-This concept if well known from all other classical databases.
+This concept is well-known from all other classical databases.

-By using "Buffer Cache" that is significanly smaller than size of data in "Disk Based Column Store", Native Storage Extensions capability is increasing maximum amount of data that can be stored in SAP HANA database.
+By using "Buffer Cache" that is significantly smaller than size of data in "Disk Based Column Store", Native Storage Extensions capability is increasing maximum amount of data that can be stored in SAP HANA database.
 Therefore, total storage requirements are also increased which needs to be reflected by infrastructure.

 SAP HANA Native Storage Extension feature is supported since SAP HANA 2.0 SP04 and is limited only to Single-node SAP HANA Systems.
 Please note other functional restrictions as mentioned in [SAP Note 2771956: SAP HANA Native Storage Extension Functional Restrictions](https://launchpad.support.sap.com/#/notes/2771956).